Clayton Kershaw: 2013 season: 2nd Cy Young Award

-2014 season: 3rd Cy Young Award and National League MVP
+2014 season: 3rd Cy Young Award and MVP

 Kershaw made his fourth straight opening day start for the Dodgers in 2014, only the fourth Dodger ever to do so.
 This season the game was played at the Sydney Cricket Ground in Australia.
 Before his second start, Kershaw felt some pain in his back and was placed on the disabled list for the first time in his career.
-He did not rejoin the Dodgers until early May.
+He rejoined the Dodgers until early May.
 On June 18, he pitched a complete game no-hitter against the Colorado Rockies and struck out a career-high 15 batters.
-The only batter to reach base was due to an error by Hanley Ramirez in the top of the seventh inning, costing Kershaw a perfect game.
+The only batter to reach base was due to an error by Hanley Ramírez in the top of the seventh inning.
 He is one of two pitchers in MLB history, along with Max Scherzer, with 15 strikeouts in a game while allowing no hits and no walks.
+It was the 22nd no-hitter in Dodgers history.
 Kershaw was 6–0 with an 0.82 ERA in June and was awarded his third career Pitcher of the Month award.
-He was selected to the National League squad at the 2014 Major League Baseball All-Star Game, his fourth straight selection.
-He was the sixth Dodger pitcher, and the first since Fernando Valenzuela to make the All-Star team four years in a row.
+He was selected to the National League squad at the All-Star Game, his fourth straight selection.

-Kershaw had a 41-inning scoreless streak that ended in the top of the sixth inning on July 10 when, with two outs, Chase Headley homered to left field at Dodger Stadium.
-Kershaw's streak was, at the time, tied for the fifteenth longest scoreless inning streak in MLB history.
-He won the pitcher of the month award again in July, the third Dodger (along with Don Sutton and Burt Hooton) to win it two months in a row.
+Kershaw recorded a scoreless innings streak of 41 innings which started on June 13 and ended in the top of the sixth inning on July 10 when, with two outs, Chase Headley homered to left field at Dodger Stadium.
+At the time, the 41-inning streak was tied for the fifteenth-longest scoreless inning streak in MLB history.
+He won the pitcher of the month award again in July, the third Dodger (along with Don Sutton and Burt Hooton) to win it in two consecutive months.
 He was 4–0 with a 1.10 ERA in the month with 48 strikeouts and only 10 walks.
-He picked up his 200th strikeout of the season on September 2, the fifth year in a row he had reached that number, trailing only the six seasons in a row for Sandy Koufax among Dodger starters.
+He picked up his 200th strikeout of the season on September 2, the fifth consecutive year he had reached that number.
 He also became just the fourth pitcher since 1893 to have at least five 200-strikeout seasons through an age-26 season (Bert Blyleven, Walter Johnson and Sam McDowell are the others).